cdeodorico/Gama/README.md

     <img width="1662" height="826" alt="Screenshot 2026-07-22 at 22-40-48 Gama" src="https://github.com/user-attachments/assets/227e3483-681a-4df4-b2c3-e3767dffb66d" />
 </p>

-A viewer for SR Research EyeLink `.EDF` files.
-It converts a recording the same way SR Research's `edf2asc` does, then shows the result in the browser as a sortable, filterable table instead of an insane wall of text.
+A viewer for SR Research's EyeLink `.EDF` files.
+It converts a recording the same way SR Research's `edf2asc` does, then shows the result in the browser as a sortable, filterable table.

 Through multiple filters one can extract what they actually care about.
-If you don't want all the dataviewer BS, just filter it.

 ## Why

-The usual loop is: run `edf2asc`, open the `.asc` in a text editor or Excel, then good luck.
-The excel import function molests your file, the columns don't line up because every line type has a different "shape" , and 45% of the file is `!CAL` and `!V` lines you don't care about.
-This does the conversion in memory and gives you filters instead.
-Thank me in 20 years.
+In our lab, the usual loop was: run `edf2asc` and convert the `.EDF` to a readable `.ASC`, open that `.ASC` in a text editor or Excel, then analyse through macros or other means.
+The excel import function that we became acustomed to tending to not respect column contexts, most likely because the converter did neither.
+Additionally, if one was not interested in using the Experiment Viewer paid software, extra lines were included that could cloud data.
+Gama does the conversion in memory and gives you filters instead.

-The conversion is not a re-implementation (I'd kill myself before it was) - it drives the real `edfapi` through ctypes, and the output is byte-for-byte identical to `edf2asc` (if you output `.asc`) on the files I've tested (same md5).
+The conversion is not a re-implementation of the native converter (Far too difficult, and most likely breaches copyright).
+Instead, Gama drives the real `edfapi` through ctypes, and the output is byte-for-byte identical to `edf2asc` (if you output `.ASC`) on the files I've tested (same md5).
 If you export everything with no filters you get exactly the file `edf2asc` would have produced, so nothing downstream needs to change.

 ## Requirements